euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 Examples, where this approach is successfully applied are ``PyTuple``, ``PyList``, ``PyString``, ``PyInt``, ``PyLong``, ``PyFloat`` and ``PyComplex``.

-The difficulty when mirroring objects is to provide a suitable synchronization between the counterparts.
+The difficulty here is to provide a suitable synchronization between the counterparts.
 If the CPython object is modified by C-code, these changes must be reflected immediately on Jython-side.
-The problem here is, that such changes are not reported, the must be detected.
+The problem here is, that such changes are not reported; they must be detected.
 Performing the synchronization when the C-call returns to Jython is only suitable, if no multiple threads exist.
 However most of the affected objects are immutable anyway, so an initial data-synchronization is sufficient.

 ``PyList`` is an example for an affected object that is mutable via a macro.
-For PyList, we perform an individual solution.
-The Jython class ``org.python.core.PyList`` uses a ``java.util.List`` (which is an interface) as a back-end.
-We wrote a wrapper, that provides access to the memory of the C-struct of ``PyListObject`` on java side in form of the ``java.util.List`` interface.
-If a PyList is mirrored, we replace its back-end by our wrapper.
+For ``PyList``, we perform an individual solution.
+The Jython class ``org.python.core.PyList`` uses a variable of type ``java.util.List`` (which is an interface) to store its back-end.
+We wrote a wrapper, that provides access to the memory of the C-struct of ``PyListObject`` and implements the ``java.util.List`` interface on Java-side.
+If a ``PyList`` is mirrored, we replace its back-end by our wrapper.
 If it was initially created on Jython-side, we insert all its elements into the C counterpart on initialization.

 ``PyCell`` and ``PyByteArray`` are other examples that need mirror-mode, but are mutable.
 However, we have rough ideas how to deal with them, but since they are not used by NumPy, we don't put priority on implementing them.